mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Once a server is connected, the client MUST change its type to Unknown only after it has retried the server once.
+(This rule applies to server checks during monitoring.
+It does *not* apply when multi-threaded
+`clients update the topology from each handshake`_.)

 In this pseudocode, "description" is the prior ServerDescription::